octo-technology/OpenTezos/docs/ligo/introduction.md

 onto the Tezos blockchain.
 PascaLigo will be used throughout this module.

-It will include the bases of LIGO language, inspired by the [official documentation](https://ligolang.org/docs/language-basics/types), as well as detailed smart contract examples.
+It will include the bases of the LIGO language, inspired by the [official documentation](https://ligolang.org/docs/language-basics/types), as well as detailed smart contract examples.
 You will also be offered an exam to check your understanding.